 When you arrive at the top of the hill, having passed the view of the long barrow on your right, cut through the boundary and turn right onto the footpath.
 Here you enter into the Gussage Down settlement.

-Gussage Down is an extensive multi-period landscape including Middle Iron Age enclosures (400-100 BC), bowl barrows and parts of linear boundaries, some of which remained in use up to the time of the Roman Conquest (AD 43).
-It is one of the largest native occupation sites in Dorset.
-The smaller enclosures were probably for livestock, an occupation area shows up under the plough as patches and towards the Roman road a second occupation area exists confined almost entirely to later Romano-British wares.
+Gussage Down is an extensive multi-period landscape consisting mainly of Middle Iron Age enclosures (400-100 BC), yet incorporations earlier Neolithic Long barrows and Bronze Age bowl barrows as well as sections of linear boundaries, some of which remained in use up to the time of the Roman Conquest (AD 43).
+It is one of the largest native occupation sites in Dorset, with the smaller enclosures probably used for livestock.
+An occupation area shows up under the plough as patches and towards the Roman road a second occupation area exists confined almost entirely to later Romano-British wares, most probably highly influenced by the incoming traffic using the new road.

 In 1821, when Sir Richard Colt Hoare produced his plan of the site, it was relatively intact still after 5000 – 6000 years but, today, much of the site has been lost or damaged by cultivation.
 From surface inspection of the surviving remains and scattered arable islands, it is not possible to recover with any accuracy the sequence of development.
-Nevertheless, the area is full of lumps, bumps, boundaries and paths, all of which were once highly occupied and utilised, a huge contrast to what we see today.
+Nevertheless, the area is full of lumps, bumps, boundaries and paths, all of which were once densely populated and utilised, a huge contrast to the empty and quiet landscape we see today.

 Scanning the surrounding views can provide further archaeological evidence of ancient activity.
 On the horizon to your left sits Penbury Knoll, an Iron Age Hill Fort, marked by a patch of trees, on the other side of which is the end of the Cursus and the remains of Bokerley Ditch.
-The Roman Road itself is clearly marked by the trees and hedges having been left to grow along its course for generations.
+The Roman Road itself is clearly marked by the trees and hedges having been left to grow along its course for centuries.
 The Cursus, however, is a little more elusive, its visibility dependent on season, weather, sunshine and your own keen eye.
 Following the Roman road to the north, it crosses a small country road in the valley.
-When it rises again on Wyke Down it cuts through the course of the Cursus, its own path, sometimes in visible in the soil or crops.
-Interrupting nature, aside from the odd flash of a car, is the village of Sixpenny Handley, nestled in a pocket of the Chase.
+When it rises again on Wyke Down it cuts through the course of the Cursus, its own path, sometimes visible in the soil or crops.
+Despite the odd flash of a car travelling along the 18th century turnpike road of the A354, the only modern interruption in the landscape is the little village of Sixpenny Handley, nestled in a pocket of the Chase to the north.

 Keep to the top footpath, ignoring any diversions.
 When you meet a track, turn left passing the silhouetted trig point sat at the brow of the hill, fenced and in the company of a few trees, on your right.

-When you meet the Roman road, its agger is undeniable.
+When you meet the Roman road, its agger (raised bank) is undeniable.
 Enter into the woodland, cutting though the agger into Harley Gap.
-A small memorial stone to John Ironmonger (1919-1986) sits quietly on your right, embedded slightly into the earthwork.
+A small memorial stone to John Ironmonger (1919-1986) who was the Manager for Lord Shaftesbury’s St Giles Estates at Wimborne St Giles, sits quietly on your right, embedded slightly into the earthwork.
 At the cross paths, turn right to then follow the Ackling Dyke to the south, covered by a high tree canopy.

 Ackling Dyke was a route that connected London (Londinium) to Exeter (Isca Dumnoniorum) via Old Sarum (Sorviodunum), Badbury rings (Vindocladia) and Dorchester (Dunovaria).
 The earthwork is some 3000 years younger than the Neolithic Cursus, which would have still been strongly present when the Romans arrived.
 It is one of the principal Roman Roads in southern England and the course forms the parish boundary between All Saints and St Michael.